 • Building community by exploring intercultural development and the connection between community-engaged scholarship and social justice.

-• Two three-day, in-person retreats
+• Two multiple-day, in-person retreats

 • Assigned readings and related discussions, featuring assorted scholarly articles and The Four Pivots